 Abstract

-Abstract simply means something that’s a thought or idea but doesn’t really have a physical or concrete interpretation.
-Some examples of band names that fit this category are Pink Floyd, Modest Mouse, or The Smashing Pumpkins.
+“Abstract” simply means a thought or idea but doesn’t really have a physical or concrete interpretation.
+Some examples of band names that fit this category are Pink Floyd, Modest Mouse, and The Smashing Pumpkins.

 Examples of abstract concepts that could be great band name ideas: